What Every Home Brewer Needs

 The beautiful thing about a bottling wand, is that it can be adjusted to fill up each bottle with extreme accuracy, and leaving the right amount of headspace as well.

 A bottling wand allows you to fill up your bottles from the bottom to the top, which makes sure that minimum oxygen enters your beer as you fill your bottles.

-You will also save yourself any spillage, since a bottling wand will always fill perfectly and not waste any of your tasty beer.
+You will also save yourself any spillage, since a bottling wand (Amazon link) will always fill perfectly and not waste any of your tasty beer.

 11 Nice-to-Have Tools for Homebrewing

 You now know the needed tools for homebrewing, but we aren’t done yet my friend!